keyom-ai/ollama/mistral/readme.md

 # Mistral Chat Interface Setup

-This guide will walk you through setting up a chat interface for the Mistral language model using Ollama, Flask, and NGINX on a Linux server.
+This guide walks you through setting up a chat interface for the Mistral language model using Ollama, Flask, and NGINX on a Linux server (specifically tested on Amazon EC2 with Amazon Linux 2).

 ## Prerequisites

-- A Linux server (Ubuntu 20.04 LTS or later recommended)
+- A Linux server (Amazon EC2 instance with Amazon Linux 2 recommended)
 - Root or sudo access to the server

 ## Step 1: Install Required Software